 Then, as a final nail in the proverbial coffin…

 The final stronghold of objectivity, logic and reason.

 We all felt that at least in science there was some sense of foundation.
-The academics, scientists and researchers at least must be unbiased and devoted to fact and reason.
-They are the ones who of anyone would be able to support an idea until it is proven false, at which point they would wholeheartedly move on with the facts of the matter.
+The academics, scientists and researchers must be unbiased and devoted to the pursuit of truth no matter the consequences.
+After all, they will only support an idea until it is proven false, at which point they would wholeheartedly move on with the facts of the matter – right?

-As academics and pseudo-academics that we once revered as children (*cough*Bill Nye) are beginning to be discovered to also be pushing partisan politics – as if it was science!
+We are finding academics driven by whatever goals the political bodies providing funding set for them.
+Pseudo-academics that we once revered as children (*cough*Bill Nye) are now blatantly pushing partisan politics – as if it was science!

-Feminist Theory and Gender Studies departments have published intentionally ridiculous papers in their peer reviewed journals; these papers being published not on their scientific or academic merit, but because they fit the radical closed minded narrative of modern day feminism.
+Feminist Theory and Gender Studies departments have published intentionally ridiculous papers in their peer reviewed journals.
+These papers were published not on their scientific or academic merit (the authors intentionally created them to be nothing more than jargon filled jibberish) but because they fit the radical closed minded language usage and narrative of modern day feminism.

 The dangerous implication